 Make sure you give your potential and existing customers touchpoints to provide feedback ad hoc, e.g., service tickets, open service tickets, feature requests, bug reports, chat, and more.

-Most dissatisfied customers will simply walk away unhappy, and you'll never know why.
+Most dissatisfied customers will leave unhappy, and you'll never know why.
 They'll then tell their colleagues and friends, and your reputation will worsen.
 Negative word-of-mouth is not a good treatment for a company.
 The most unhappy customers don't take the time to explain or complain; they stop doing business with you.